OB-lab/James_et_al._2021-MBE/README.md

   + Number of populations.

   + Population effective sizes: It should contain one line per population.
 If the effective population size is unknown, a parameter name should be specified instead to be calculated.
-The population in the first line should correspond to the columns in the SFS file and the population in the second line to the one in the rows of the SFS file.
+The population in the first line should correspond to the one in the columns of the SFS file and the population in the second line to the one in the rows of the SFS file.
 The order of the populations in the SFS file is alphabetically sorted based on the population names.
 The program indexes the first population as 0 and the second one as 1.

   + Sample sizes: It should contain one line per population in the order specified in the previous section.